Frequently Asked Questions

-If you do not plan to practise in 2017, please let us know.
-You can contact us or log in to your member profile and indicate you are not renewing.
+If you do not plan to practise in 2019, please let us know.
+You can contact us or log in to your online profile and indicate you are not renewing.
 We will update your information and won't send you renewal reminders.

 - How can I get an income tax receipt?

-- What does the College use my registration fee for?
+- What does the College use my fee for?

-Registration fees are paid to the College because we are the regulatory organization for RNs in Manitoba.
+Fees are paid to the College because we regulate the registered nursing profession in Manitoba.
 Registration as an RN gives you the privilege of belonging to a regulated health profession.
 This shows the public that you are an educated, qualified and competent professional.
 You also have the legal authority to call yourself a registered nurse.